Challenge Yourself With a Foreign Language

 The funny thing about learning a new language is that it betters your understanding of the language you already know.
 All those parts of speech and grammatical devices that went over your head in high school English have to be relearned and reapplied during second language acquisition.
 Understanding bits and pieces of one language can improve your knowledge of another.
 Those participles and verb tenses that you had to know for Spanish become recognizable in English.

-Foreign language classes are demanding; there is never a time when you don’t have work you could be doing.
-They can be challenging and frustrating, but they can also be interesting and connective.
-It all comes down to how you choose to approach such a challenge.
-Will you accept the challenge and take a foreign language class?
+Foreign language classes are demanding; there is rarely a time when you don’t have work you could be doing.
+Learning a new language can be challenging and frustrating, but they can also be interesting and connective.
+It is best to immerse yourself in the language by listening to music, watching movies/shows, using mobile apps, etc. It all comes down to how you choose to approach such a challenge.
+Will you become frustrated with a few missteps?
+Will you let it beat you?
+Or will you accept the challenge and take a foreign language class?